yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/tls-and-ssl/tls-and-ssl.md

 You can enter multiple certificates, that link to multiple domain names, this enables you to have multiple SSL certs for your Gateways or Dashboard domains if they are providing access to different domains via the same IP.

 The `min_version` setting is optional, you can set it to have Tyk only accept connections from TLS V1.0, 1.1, 1.2 or 1.3 respectively.

+The `max_version` allow you to disable specific TLS versions, for example if set to 771, you can disable TLS 1.3.

 Finally, set the [host_config.generate_secure_paths](/docs/tyk-configuration-reference/tyk-dashboard-configuration-options/#host_configgenerate_secure_paths) flag to `true` in your `tyk_analytics.conf`